aquilesC/1dparticletracking/README.md

 # 1D particle tracking

-Particle tracking in kymographs, under development.
-Expect changes in the code.
+Software for particle tracking where particles are restricted to move in only one dimension.

 ## Installation